Would you like to train your teams? Then contact us.

 What skills or tools did you learn during the course?

 In terms of my skills above all, and quite a few skills that I didn't have at all, firstly data analysis.
 I'd done a bit of it in my undergraduate degree, but it was still relatively limited.
-Here, we really saw the importance of data analysis, how to go about it, the different points to be taken into account, the different dangers, what could affect the learning of models, etc. I also honed my SQL skills a bit.
+Here, we really saw the importance of data analysis, how to go about it, what the different points to take into account are, the different dangers, what could affect the learning of models, etc. I also honed my SQL skills a bit.
 Likewise, I'd seen it at undergraduate level, but it's something I hadn't done for a while and I felt a bit weak in it.
 So this enabled me to work on it again.
 We've also been able to gain more skills in machine learning, because with my Master's degree, I had some, obviously, we do some.
 But it's not the same kind of machine learning that we do.
 We're more into what we call reinforcement-based machine learning, where little autonomous agents learn from their mistakes by themselves to try and get a reward.
 Here, we're really looking to do something guided, supervised, or even something a little deeper in deep learning to process pure data and make either predictions or classifications to get a final result that's important for the business.
 So that's quite a change.
-It means that between my course and the bootcamp, I can see the whole of machine learning with everything I've learned.
+It means that between my course and the bootcamp, I'll be able to see the whole of machine learning with everything I've learned.
 The same goes for deep learning, something I've only seen half of, so to speak.
-And then there's a part that I hadn't done at all, the engineering part, which is very much in demand these days, from what I've seen on the Internet, the whole part where you want to build pipelines, where everything is automated, you can deploy in the cloud, etc. And then make the various applications available to the public.
+Then there's a part that I hadn't done at all, the engineering part, which is very much in demand these days, from what I've seen on the Internet, the whole part where we want to build pipelines, where everything is automated, we can deploy in the cloud, etc. Then we can make the various applications available to the public.
 Then we can make the different applications or models available to companies so that they can make their predictions automatically without having to go back into the code and run programs manually.
 That's something I hadn't seen at all, because once again, my training was very theoretical, so there was no business reality behind it.
-So that really helped me to realise how important that part is.
+So that really helped me to realise just how important that part is.

 Can you tell us about a project you did during the bootcamp?